Does Turkey Really Make You Sleepy?

 3. Go for a walk

 Light exercise, like walking, can help improve digestion after meals.
 Walking is also an incredible way to keep energy levels up regardless of one’s fitness level.
-Plus a good walk a great way to keep the conversations going and burn a few of those extra calories off.
+Plus a good walk a great way to keep the conversations going and burn off a few of those extra calories.

 In the end, a bit of Thanksgiving sluggishness is probably a sign that you’ve thoroughly enjoyed family and friends, which is the point right?
 There are no secret sedatives waiting for you in the Thanksgiving turkey.
 Enjoy it, relish the tasty sides and get a good night’s sleep.
-Next time your loved ones try to blame everyone’s drowsiness on the turkey, you can wake them up with the truth about L-Tryptophan.
+Next time your loved ones try to blame the turkey for making everyone tired, you can wake them up with the truth about L-Tryptophan.